almondheil/agent-based-herding/README.md

 ### So what do all those variables mean?
 Environmental
 * `width` and `height`: Dimensions of the field the agents are in
+* `seed`: Either None or an integer.
+If a seed is specified, it sets random number generator seeds for placement and agent-based modeling

 Herd Placement
 * `herd-number`: Number of herds to generate